yanfonseca/mytutorials/README.md

 #Output command in a file

-By using the shell comands it is possible to export to a new file:
+##By using the shell comands it is possible to export to a new file:

 * > : Export to a csv file
       - head -n 5 filename.csv > newfilename.csv - Exports the first five rows to a newfilename.csv.
+      - > newfilename.csv head -n 1 filename.csv - It is other way to export data to newfilename.csv

-# Combine commands using pipe
+## Combine commands using pipe

  * | - Pipe symbol inform the shell to use the left output as input
      - head filename.csv | tail -n 1